dnbt777/ml/FINISHED/LSTM/LSTM.md

 My goal with this series is to get good at ML by practicing / doing projects in jax.
 My long term goal is to implement custom experiments.

-I'm using jax to implement models essentially from scratch, excluding backprop, which is handled automatically by jax.
+I'm using jax to implement models essentially from scratch, excluding backprop, which is handled automatically by `jax.grad` (really, i use `jax.value_and_grad`)

 Im also posting my progress in the <a href="https://x.com/i/communities/1860178670687818191">"LEARN BY BUILDING" community on X</a> where we build projects (ML, robotics, programming languages, etc) as an effective way to learn the topic.

 <img src="res/learnbybuilding.png" width=500></img>

-'Learning ML in Jax' progress so far:
+'Practicing ML Experiments in Jax' progress so far:
   - MLP training on MNIST
   - <a href="https://x.com/dnbt777/status/1861678239602913395">CNN trained on MNIST</a>
   - <strong>LSTM trained on my X posts</strong> <---- you are here